 - California State University Monterey Bay (“CSUMB”) including: Permanent annual funding of program where the Artist-in-Residence for the Monterey Jazz Festival is named Artist-in-Residence for CSUMB and gives a Master Class and Concert; Legacy gift to continue support of the Concert and for CSUMB to give to the Monterey Jazz Festival for mutually benefical programs; Member, California State University at Monterey Board Foundation Board (2015 – 2017); Library contributions; Purchased memberships to OLLI for teachers and first responders (cost <$5,000) in such a way that it allowed OLLI to apply for and receive a $980,000 grant; Legacy gift; etc..

-- Community Hospital of the Monterey Peninsula (“CHOMP”): Provided permanent funds to purchase tickets for Dishwashers and Janitors and their families to the Monterey Jazz Festival; Legacy gift to support music programs at CHOMP; health care for working musicians; health care for indigent families with children; provided kalimbas to be used in the birthing center, hospice, and other areas by patients; “Pinnacle of Excellence Award” Community Hospital of the Monterey Peninsula, 2018 for creativity in philanthropy; etc..
+- Community Hospital of the Monterey Peninsula (“CHOMP”): Provided permanent funds for the purchase of tickets for Dishwashers and Janitors and their families to the Monterey Jazz Festival; Legacy gift to support music programs at CHOMP; health care for working musicians; health care for indigent families with children; provided kalimbas to be used in the birthing center, hospice, and other areas by patients; “Pinnacle of Excellence Award” Community Hospital of the Monterey Peninsula, 2018 for creativity in philanthropy; etc..

 - “Spirit of Life Award” City of Hope, approximately 1988.